anikaanawer/University-Library-Managment/README.md

-# Lms
+# ULM
-Lms is a web application that exactly build for college and university base library management system.
+ULM is a web application that exactly build for college and university base library management system.
 It built in simple raw php and simple database design.
-# University-Library-Managment
-# University-Library-Managment
 # University-Library-Managment